• Skip to primary navigation

 Disciplined Email via Emacs Gnus

-2011-12-18 by Mikey Boldt 1 Comment
+December 18, 2011 by 1 Comment

 I’m a believer in the Inbox Zero philosophy; that is, I don’t like my brain to be in my inbox.
 If I have more than about 5 read emails sitting around, I get uncomfortable.
 I recently noticed myself getting sloppy with email, so I watched the Merlin Mann’s original Inbox Zero video for a refresher.
 The part of the video where Mann describes typical email processing as a deli chef who reads the orders multiple times, organizes them in different ways, but never actually makes a sandwich.
 Email is a support tool to help us actually do things.
 It is a means to an end, not an end in itself.